MathiasPersson84/AzureTenantRecon/README.md

 This tool relies on external APIs provided by Microsoft and ipinfo.io.
 Ensure you are compliant with their usage terms when using this script in production environments.

 ---

+## License
+This project is released under the GNU General Public License v3.0.

+---

+## Contributing
+Contributions and pull requests are welcome!
+Feel free to fork, improve, and submit suggestions via GitHub issues or PRs.